zoom/rtms-meeting-assistant-starter-kit/README.md

 # RTMS Meeting Assistant Starter Kit

-This starter kit provides a quick way to get starter on Zoom RTMS + Zoom Apps, using transcription, summarization, and chat functionality using OpenRouter.
+This starter kit provides a quick way to get started on Zoom RTMS + Zoom Apps, using transcription, summarization, and chat functionality with support for multiple AI providers including OpenRouter (Paid), Gemma, Qwen, and DeepSeek.

 ### How It Works